-AFRM Investors Have Opportunity To Lead Affirm Holdings, Inc. Securities Fraud Lawsuit
+AFRM Investors Have Opportunity to Lead Affirm Holdings, Inc. Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm

-LOS ANGELES, April 22, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Affirm Holdings, Inc. ("Affirm" or the "Company") (NASDAQ: AFRM).
+LOS ANGELES, April 27, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Affirm Holdings, Inc. ("Affirm" or the "Company") (NASDAQ: AFRM).

 Class Period: February 12, 2021 – February 10, 2022